If you want to add a decimal place in Excel, just follow these steps.

 If you want excel to automatically treat values with the specified number of decimal places, you can select empty cells and format them (Ctrl + 1) before entering values.

-Press Ctrl + ` to display real values.
+Press Ctrl + to

 As you can see there are integers and numbers with different decimal places, but they are all displayed as numbers with one decimal place.